What’s therapy all about?

 Whilst Insight Psychology Clinic has a special interest in working with clients presenting with eating disorders, milder forms of disordered eating, chronic dieting, weight concerns and body image issues, we also see clients with other mental health concerns or presentations.
 Some of these include depression, anxiety, stress related issues, other mood disorders, personality disorders, trauma, grief and loss and parenting difficulties, just to name a few.

 We also have group therapy programs, programs for parents and carers, individual therapy and also couples counselling.
-If you would like to find out if we are the right practice for you, feel free to call or drop into reception any time.
+If you would like to find out if we are the right psychologists for you, feel free to call or drop into reception any time.